cruddy/docs/Configuration.md

 ### Presentational options

 `brand` and `brand_url` determine the application name and the url to the main page, the link will be displayed in the left part of the main navigation.

-`ace_theme` sets the default color theme for ace editor.
-The default value is `chrome`.

 ### Menu configuration